Health Care Public Health

 Your orthopedic specialist is there to answer all your questions about managing your pain and choosing a treatment.
 If your physician suggests joint replacement, that means they believe it will offer you the best chance to reduce your pain and increase your comfort and mobility.

 Your medical team will work with you to schedule your surgery.
-You will be given a pre-surgical packet to help guide you through the process.
-Your doctor and the health care team are here to provide answers to your questions and support you through your journey.
+You will be given a pre-surgical packet to help guide you through the process and answer all your questions.

 We’re Here for You When You’re Ready

 If you’re experiencing joint pain, it could be time to consider the variety of options out there to help relieve your pain.
-Our leading orthopedic experts will be here for you with a compassionate spirit, and a combination of non-operative and operative treatment options.
+Our leading orthopedic experts are here for you with a compassionate spirit, and a variety of treatment options.

 Recent Blogs